top of page

 The number is often higher than expected.

-That is why wecreated a straightforward worksheet to help contractors calculate the true cost more clearly.
-It does not need to be perfect.
+That’s why we created a straightforward worksheet to help contractors calculate the true cost more clearly.
+It doesn’t need to be perfect.
 It just needs to be honest.

 You can download the “True Cost of a Bad Hire” worksheet below and run the numbers for your own business.